h2non/OPEW/README.md

 # Author

-OPEW was born in 2010 from an idea and personal project by Tomas Aparicio.
+OPEW was born in 2010 from an idea and personal project by Tomas Aparicio in order to supply some personal needs.
-OPEW is a personal another research project under continuous development and improvent.
+OPEW is an one more another research project under continuous development and improvent.